Name change: New Zealand

-Other civil law jurisdictions
+Civil law jurisdictions

 In general, unlike in common law countries, names cannot be changed at will in civil law jurisdictions.
 Usually, a name change requires government approval, though legal name changes have become more common in some jurisdictions over the last years.
-The reason given for this system is usually the public interest in the unique identifiability of a person, e.g., in governmental registers, although with the advent of personal identification numbers, that rationale may be in need of reconsideration.
+The reason given for this system is usually the public interest in the unique identifiability of a person, e.g. in governmental registers, although with the advent of personal identification numbers, that rationale may be in need of reconsideration.

 Belgium

 Changes in law Aug 2018 changes first name and fee will fall under the authority of local town hall In Belgian law, a name is in principle considered fixed for life, but under exceptional circumstances, a person may apply to the Ministry of Justice for a name change.
 This requires a Royal Decree (French: Arrêté royal, Dutch: Koninklijk besluit) for last names, but only a Ministerial Decree for first names.
 The new name must not cause confusion or cause damage to the bearer or others.
-Examples of requests that are usually considered favorably:
+Examples of requests that are usually considered favourably: